Top British Columbia Grant and Loan Programs for 2026

 Canada’s westernmost province, British Columbia (B.C.), boasts a beautiful landscape with snow-capped mountains and wide valleys of protected wildlife.
 Businesses from around the world operate out of British Columbia because of its thriving economy, natural resources, and supportive workforce.

 B.C. is also home to many small, medium, and enterprise-level Canadian businesses.
-To view a list of all federal and provincial programs available to businesses located in British Columbia, Alberta, Saskatchewan, and Manitoba, visit our Western Canadian funding directory page for an up-to-date list of active government grants, loans, and tax credit programs.
+To view a list of all federal and provincial programs available to businesses located in British Columbia, Alberta, Saskatchewan, and Manitoba, visit our Canadian funding directory page for an up-to-date list of active government grants, loans, and tax credit programs to help businesses adapt to recent technology changes such as AI adoption, or subsidies for Canadian manufacturing.

 “Amazing things are happening in AI in British Columbia.
 Cutting-edge companies across our province are developing and adopting AI technologies to increase productivity, drive innovation, and attract investment.”

-– Harjit S. Sajjan, Minister responsible for PacifiCan.
+– Harjit S. Sajjan, Former Minister responsible for PacifiCan.

 Contact the Ryan Canadian Government Funding Team